-- Guests who violate University policy may be immediately removed from campus and may be forbidden from entering Chapman University property or attending University events. - Guests are required to provide their name and show appropriate identification (government-issued ID, other photo ID) to a University official upon request.
-If guests do not have identification, they may be asked to leave or escorted off campus. - With the permission of the student's roommate(s), a student's guests may be housed overnight in the hosting student's assigned oncampus residence no more than three nights per semester. - Any University official has the right to request a guest to leave University property. - Students and their guest(s) may be restricted from the residential areas and/or immediately removed from the residential areas if they have, or are suspected to have, violated any University policy. - Residential guest(s) must be registered by their host via the Residence Life and First Year Experience website.
+- Guests are required to provide their name and show appropriate identification (government-issued ID, other photo ID) to a University official upon request.
+If guests do not have identification, they may be asked to leave or escorted off campus. - With the permission of the student's roommate(s), a student's guests may be housed overnight in the hosting student's assigned on-campus residence no more than three nights per semester. - Any University official has the right to request a guest to leave University property. - Students and their guest(s) may be restricted from the residential areas and/or immediately removed from the residential areas if they have, or are suspected to have, violated any University policy. - Residential guest(s) must be registered by their host via the Residence Life and First Year Experience website.
 Guest(s) will receive a confirmation form they must have with them at all times during their visit.
 Guests must present this confirmation form to a University official upon request, along with identification.